Kentucky man accused of skinning neighbors’ pets to make ‘doggy coat’

 Kentucky State Police were called to a home in David, Kentucky on December 23 after a neighbor called police, WLEX reported.

-The neighbor told officers his neighbor, Jonathan D. Watkins, came to his home and asked for a cigarette.
+The resident told officers his neighbor, Jonathan D. Watkins, came to his home and asked for a cigarette.
 The neighbor told police Watkins was covered in blood.

 When asked about the blood, the neighbor said Watkins said, “I’ve been skinning dogs.”